 The opportunity to expand your limits.
 Many touring riders fear dragging hard parts or do drag parts in higher speed turns.
 Our curriculum will show you how to use body position to avoid, or minimize touching down when going through a turn.
 This will allow you to either travel faster through a given radius turn, or more importantly allow you to turn tighter in an emergency situation.

 Protective riding gear is required during the range exercises.
-Protective gear includes; a riding jacket (or mesh jacket), riding pants (leather chaps or mesh pants are OK), gloves, boots that cover the ankle and a DOT approved helmet (full faced helmet is recommended but not required).
+Protective gear includes; a riding jacket (or mesh jacket), riding pants (leather chaps or mesh pants are OK), gloves, boots that cover the ankle and a DOT-approved helmet (full faced helmet is recommended but not required).
 Jeans and fingerless gloves are not allowed, but Kevlar jeans will be accepted.
-DOT race compound tires are not recommended

 Your motorcycle should be well maintained.
 This includes the following: